mtmanning93/Reach_reports/README_testing.md

 ----------------
 #### W3C Validator

-When initially running the site through the [W3C Html Validator](https://validator.w3.org/nu/?showsource=yes&showoutline=yes&doc=https%3A%2F%2Freach-reports-e02886ddeda3.herokuapp.com%2F), I received 2 error messages:
+When initially running the site URL through the [W3C Html Validator](https://validator.w3.org/nu/?showsource=yes&showoutline=yes&doc=https%3A%2F%2Freach-reports-e02886ddeda3.herokuapp.com%2F), I received 2 error messages:

 1. "Element h5 not allowed as child of element ul in this context."
 - This error was in the footer of the site, I just needed to move the `<ul>><h5>` from inside to outside the `<ul>` element.